imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/named_entity_recognition.md

     db.to_disk(output_path) # save the docbin object

 # run the code
-convert_to_spacy(data_df, "data_for_training.spacy")
+convert_to_spacy(data_df, "train_data.spacy")
 ```

 !!!
 Note
     Remember to split the CSV file into train and test data.
 Then you can run the above code twice to generate two spacy files, one for train and one for test.

-Btw we can use random split, as stratified split is quite difficult to do.
+    Also, we can use random split, as stratified split is quite difficult to do.
 This is because each text may heve multiple instances of same or different entities and we want to split the text based on entities!
-Because of this, a stratified split is equivalent to solving a optimizing problem.
+Because of this, a stratified split is equivalent to solving a optimizing problem - How to split the text samples such that the underlying entities are equally distributed!
 Hence we will use a random split for rough estimation and the result may surprise you :wink:

 #### Data Validation